deployd/docs/docs/developing-modules/internal-api/script.md

 ### Script.load(path, fn) <!-- api -->

-* path {String}
+* `path` {String}

-* fn(err, script)
+* `fn(err, script)`

 Load a new `script` at the given file `path`.
-Callback with an error if one occured or a new `Script` loaded from the contents of the file.
+Runs the callback with an error if one occured, or a new `Script` loaded from the contents of the file.

 ### Default Domain

 Scripts are executed with a default sandbox and set of domain functions.
-These are functions that every `Script` needs.
-The following are available to every `Script`.
+These are functions that every `Script` usually needs, and are available to every `Script`.
 These can be overridden by passing a value such as `{cancel: ...}` in a `domain`.

-#### cancel(msg, status) <!-- api -->

-Throws an error that immediately stops the execution of a context and calls the callback passed to `script.run()` passing the error as the first argument.

-#### emit([collection], [query], event, data) <!-- api -->

-    Stability: will change in 0.7

-Emits an `event` to all sessions.
-Can be passed an optional `UserCollection` and `query` to emit the event to only the users in the collection that match the query.

-#### Sandbox

-The default sandbox or global object in a `Script` comes with several other properties:

- - `me` - the current user if one exists on the `Context`
- - `this` - an empty object if not overridden by the `domain`
- - `internal` - a boolean property, true if this request has been initiated by another script
- - `isRoot` - a boolean property, true if this request is authenticated as root (from the dashboard or a custom script)
- - `query` - the current `Context`'s query
- - `console` - support for `console.log()` and other `console` methods
+See [Event API for Custom Resources](/docs/using-modules/reference/event-api.md) for documentation on this default domain.